Alexandro Bernabei: Celtic

 Scottish Premiership club Celtic signed Bernabei in June 2022 for a fee of around £3.75 million.
 He made his competitive debut for the club on 28 August 2022 as a late substitute in a 9–0 win against Dundee United at Tannadice Park in the Scottish Premiership.

 On 11 October 2022, Bernabei came on as an 80th-minute substitute to make his UEFA Champions League debut in a 2–0 loss against RB Leipzig at Celtic Park.

 On 2 April 2023, Bernabei scored his first Celtic goal against Ross County in the Scottish Premiership.

 Internacional

 On 7 March 2024, Bernabei was loaned out to Internacional for the 2024 season.
 On 1 September 2024, he scored his first goal for the club, in a 3–1 win against Juventude.
 On 9 January 2025, Bernabei signed a four-year permanent transfer deal with Internacional for £4.5 million.

 International career

 Bernabei represented Argentina's U19s at the 2018 South American Games in Bolivia.

+Bernabei completed a permanent move to Internacional in January 2025, after initially joining the Brazilian club on loan in March 2024.